kfish/makemore-cpp-2023/README.md

 # Conclusion

-Introduced a simple bigram model, and how to evaluate it.
-Then we replaced the exhaustive bigram model with a neural network, and trained it to achieve similar results.
+The machine learning lesson here is in Karpathy's video.
+We used that to motivate the develpment of some C++ code.

-Also explained some simple smoothing regularization.
+We introduced a simple bigram model, and how to evaluate it.
+Then we replaced the bigram model with a neural network, and trained it to achieve similar results.

-Used matplotlib-cpp to visualize the bigram frequencies and the onehot encoding.
+We also explained some simple smoothing regularization.
+Along the way we used matplotlib-cpp to visualize the bigram frequencies and the onehot encoding.

-Working towards a hackable framework for developing and exploring machine learning ideas in C++.
+It looks like we're working towards a hackable framework for developing and exploring machine learning ideas in C++.